photvedt/photvedt.github.io/_pages/academic.md

-# My Work
+## My Work

 I am currently doing research under Dr. Sean Fain in the Medical Physics department here in Madison.
+My research focuses on using MRI and CT images of lungs to quantify levels of functional small airways disease.

-# Miscellaneous Projects
+## Miscellaneous Projects

 Every once in a while, I'll get the itch to try to apply my academics to something outside of tehc onventinoal "academic" field.
 These are some of those examples: